Condrieu and Côte Rôtie from a young master

 DOMAINE GÉRARD 'la montee d'autriciens' gamay 2016

 Gamay grown just south of Beaujolais and just north of the Rhône Valley, so no classification here, just plain ol' Vin de France.
 It's a pretty unique beast and certainly at the more structured end of Gamay; retains the melting, pretty blue fruits of the variety over sharply etched tannins.
-Typically a style benefitting from food, a short stint in the cellar, or both!
+Typically a style benefiting from food, a short stint in the cellar, or both!